 Type of files that are selectable in the dialog.
 Defaults to image.

-The admin class mezzanine.core.admin.SingletonAdmin is a utility that can be used to create an admin interface for managing the case where only a single instance of a model should exist.
+The admin class mezzanine.utils.admin.SingletonAdmin is a utility that can be used to create an admin interface for managing the case where only a single instance of a model should exist.
 Some cases include a single page site, where only a few fixed blocks of text need to be maintained.
 Perhaps a stand-alone admin section is required for managing a site-wide alert.
 There’s overlap here with Mezzanine’s Configuration admin interface, but you may have a case that warrants its own admin section.
 Let’s look at an example of a site-wide alert model, that should only ever have a single record in the database.

 Here’s a model with a text field for managing the alert: